dev-protocol/sveltekit-stripe/README.md

 In many use cases, another system, such as an ecommerce backend, already has a method of generating and providing client secrets for checkout.
 Please see the relevant documentation for your backend.

+### Passing from Server to Client in a Load Function

-An ideal way to pass a client secret to the client in SvelteKit is via the load function.
-This allows the client secret to be passed to the client as a prop, which is then passed to the Address and Payment components.
+One way to pass a client secret to the client in SvelteKit is via the load function.
+The client secret can be passed to the client as a prop, which is then passed to the Address and Payment components.

 `+page.server.js`